egecansen/resume/README.md

   - I established the initial framework and set up the foundation for API usage.
 Additionally, I provided support throughout the development process.

 - ***[Java-Utilities](https://github.com/Umutayb/Java-Utilities)***
-  - I worked on enhancing the documentation for the project.
-This involved clarifying existing documentation, providing additional explanations, and ensuring that it is comprehensive and easy to understand for users.
+  - To clarify usage I create documentation, specify additional descriptions and ensure that it is comprehensive and effortless for users to understand.
-  - Additionally, I added new methods to the project.
-These additions aimed to expand the functionality and usefulness of the Java-Utilities library, providing users with more options and capabilities when working with Java applications.
+  - Added new methods to the library.
+These enhancements aimed to extend the functionality and practicality of the Java Utilities library and to provide end users with more alternatives and efficiencies when working with Java applications.

 - ***[Web-Automation-Sample-Cucumber](https://github.com/Umutayb/Web-Automation-Sample-Cucumber)***
   - This project is a template demonstrating designed usage of Pickleib test automation library.
 The template can be used for quick initialisation of test automation projects.